Writing Guides

 • Adding facts

+You will be trying to manually re-inject the Rhythm and Confidence that standard LLMs strip away.
 For a 1,000-word article, this can take about an hour.
 Sometimes, half a day. (ndlr: I was doing it daily for a blog I launched earlier and ended up giving up on it.
 Somehow writing it from scratch often sounded just as painful)

 The Faster Way: Humanize AI Content Automatically